Lil Boat 3

 Lil Boat 3 is the fourth studio album by American rapper Lil Yachty.
 It was released on May 29, 2020, by Capitol Records, Motown Records, and Quality Control Music.
 The album serves as the third and final installment of the Lil Boat series and the sequel to Lil Boat 2.
 The album was recorded four times over and was described by Yachty as "upbeat" and "heavy-hitting".
-It features guest appearances from Tierra Whack, ASAP Rocky, Tyler, the Creator, Future, Draft Day, DaBaby, Drake, Lil Keed, Young Thug, and Lil Durk, with production by JetsonMade, Mike Will Made It, Pi'erre Bourne, Earl on the Beat, K Swisha, and Lil Yachty himself, among others.
+It features guest appearances from Tierra Whack, ASAP Rocky, Tyler, the Creator, Future, Draft Day, DaBaby, Drake, Lil Keed, Young Thug, and Lil Durk; the deluxe edition additionally adds guest appearances from Playboi Carti, Cochise, Lil Baby, Vince Staples, and Oliver Tree.
+The album includes production by Jetsonmade, Mike Will Made It, Pi'erre Bourne, Earl on the Beat, K Swisha, and Lil Yachty himself, among others.

 Lil Boat 3 received mixed reviews from critics and debuted at number 14 on the US Billboard 200.
 The album was supported by three singles: "Oprah's Bank Account", "Split/Whole Time", and "Coffin".
 The deluxe version of the album, titled Lil Boat 3.5, was released on November 27.